skyfrigate/pysmapper/README.md

 #### -pd | --port-detection
 Enable the port detection on the program.
 So the program will try to find port using TLS/SSL.
 If -port is present -pd is ignored.
 Using -pd might make the program run slower as it will try to establish 11 tcp connection at each try.
 It will stop his research at the first available port found.
+#### -ounc | --on_unsecure_callback
+Define a programm to be called if an unsecrured cipher is found, it must describe the entire command line to execute
+#### -uor | --unsecure-on-refused
+A boolean argument that describe if an unsecure process should be called on refused ciphers
 ### Updating pysmapper
 To update psymapper you need to execute `pysmapper.py --update <config file>` where config file is a path to a python.
 It is the same as describe just above.
 However, the python update file need some specific element to work well.